 Mitacs recognizes that awarded funding may not be sufficient to cover all costs associated with travel for research projects abroad, and applicants are encouraged to seek support from other sources.
 Discretion should be used when allocating funds towards travel and accommodations (e.g., Mitacs funds may only be used towards lowest cost economy class tickets for travel).

 Please note that the RISE-Globalink Research Internship is competitive, with limited placements available.
 All applications will undergo review by an interdisciplinary team.

 Students are eligible to participate in ONE RISE-Globalink Research Internship per academic lifetime.

-RISE-Globalink Research Internship recipients must provide an exit survey and a final report to Mitacs and to DAAD no later than one month after the conclusion of the project.
+RISE-Globalink Research Internship recipients must provide a final report to Mitacs no later than one month after the conclusion of the project.